Im-Rises/Chip8topia/README.md

 - [x] Improve the input response by using direct state read rather than callbacks
 - [x] Add a way to change the speed of the emulator
 - [x] Refactor all imgui windows to look pretty
-- [ ] Add disassembly
+- [x] Add disassembly
-- [ ] Create a macro which will identify release and debug mode and change the window title accordingly _DEBUG and NDEBUG
-- [ ] Change the structure of Chip8topia so it starts the window in a function and not in the constructor
+- [x] Change the structure of Chip8topia so it starts the window in a function and not in the constructor
+- [x] Add commands and try compilation with emscripten
+- [x] Create a macro which will identify release and debug mode and change the window title accordingly _DEBUG and
+- [ ] Add OpenGL ES support for WebAssembly
+  NDEBUG
 - [ ] Faire des fonctions virtuel et les override dans chaque cpu !
-Pas pure virtual, pour que si c'est pas override ça appalle "assert" !
+Pas pure virtual, pour que si c'est pas override ça appelle "assert" !
+- [ ] Replace PlateformIdentifier.h with variable defined in the CMakeLists.txt
 - [ ] Add emulation sound
 - [ ] Create a class Memory with the memory and the value of 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F
-- [ ] Implement WebAssembly support
-- [ ] Add base files to the .data of emscripten to be able to load all the roms from the web
-- [ ] Add a file input to load roms from the web
 - [ ] Add emulation for the SuperChip8 and the XO-Chip ?
 - [ ] Add a way to change the used version of the chip8 (ask with a window like the About window, which block user intil he decides which version to use) and make it changeable before running a game and when the game is running (restart